tinywrkb/org.freedesktop.Sdk.Extension.devenv/README.md

 This is a little experiement of packaging a user-defined shell environment with CLI tools as a Flatpak SDK extension.
 Naming is not very imaginative, and might change.
-I didn't like the alterntives, connecting a shell from a Flatpak sandbox to a host shell or a Podman container shell, both sound self-defeating.
+I didn't like the alternatives, connecting a shell from a Flatpak sandbox to a host shell or a Podman container shell, both sound self-defeating.
 There should be a good reason to break out of the Flatpak sandbox.
-Shorty after I started playing with this, I figured that there's no reason why I shouldn't re-use this for other containers, making use of Flatpak's packaging tools to build and keep this updated, so for the most part, the packaged binaries are statically linked, which also avoids introducing shared libraries.
+Shorty after I started playing with this, I figured out that there's no reason why I shouldn't re-use this with other containers, taking advantage of Flatpak's packaging tools to build and keep this updated, so for the most part, the packaged binaries are statically linked, which also avoids introducing shared libraries.
 This is very opiniated and user-specific, so you probably don't want to use this as it is, but it will give you a good idea how to package your own custom environment.
 It should be noted that [a running Flatpak instance will lose a mounted extension when the latter is updated](https://github.com/flatpak/flatpak/issues/4356).